nithinstar093/terra-toolkit-boneyard/docs/TerraWDIOSpecReporter.md

 # Wdio File Reporter

 Wdio File Reporter is a reporter that logs wdio test output to separate files based on locale, theme and form-factor with the following attributes

-- This Reporter will shows us date/time of when the tests are started and when they are finished
+- date and time of when the tests are started and when they are finished

 - Locale, Form Factor and Theme of the tests